 How does revolving credit work?
 Revolving credit accounts allow people to borrow money continuously until they have reached a predetermined amount.
 There are many different products available when it comes to revolving credit, which means people of all kinds of credit history may qualify for one product or another.

-To determine the details of a credit account, such as maximum funding limit, interest rate, and payback terms, lenders may request access to past credit reports.
+Lenders may request access to past credit reports to determine the details of a credit account, such as the maximum funding limit, interest rate, and payback terms.
 These reports will give the lender an idea of the potential financial risk they take by extending lines of credit to an individual.

 What Is a Credit Limit?

 Two of the most popular forms of revolving credit accounts are credit cards and home equity lines of credit (HELOC).

 How To Get Out of Revolving Debt

 There are several ways to get out of revolving debt.
 How you go about taking care of your revolving account balances can significantly impact your credit score.
-To gain the most positive marks on your credit report, check out the helpful tips below.
+Check out the helpful tips below to earn the most positive credit report marks.